The Italian National Register of Experts in the Sensory Analysis of Honey

 Certification

-To enroll as a honey sensory expert for the Italian National Register you need to complete the three stages and pass the final exam (the exam is part of the third and last course).
-You will receive a certificate for each Stage that you complete, to advance to the next stage.
-You can choose to repeat any stage how many times you want until you feel confident enough to advance to the next Stage; each level teaches different skills.
+To enroll as a honey sensory expert for the Italian National Register you need to complete the three levels and pass the final exam (the exam is part of the third and last course).
+You will receive a certificate for each level that you complete, to advance to the next stage.
+You can choose to repeat any stage how many times you want until you feel confident enough to advance to the next level; each level teaches different skills.

-The “Honey sensory course – III level” is basically an exam.
-You can attend it 3 or more months after you have completed the improvement course (Stage 2).
+The “Honey Sensory Course – III level” is basically an exam.
+You can attend it 3 or more months after you have completed the improvement course (Level 2).
 After a revision of the most significant sensory characteristics of the unifloral honeys, the practical and written exams begin and are held over three days.
 All tests are then evaluated.
-Everyone who reaches satisfactory results (the scoring system is explained during Stage2) can ask to be registered on the Italian National Register.
+Everyone who reaches satisfactory results (the scoring system is explained during Level 2) can apply to be registered in the Italian National Register.